Compound ID | 2028

 Year first mentioned: 1972

-Development status: Discontinued
+Development status: Withdrawn

-Reason Dropped: Causes serious, disabling and potentially permanent side effects as with other quinolone and fluoroquinolone antibiotics when given by mouth, injection or inhalation
+Reason dropped: Causes serious, disabling and potentially permanent side effects as with other quinolone and fluoroquinolone antibiotics when given by mouth, injection or inhalation

 Chemical structure(s):

-Isomeric SMILES: CCN1C2=CC3=C(C=C2C(=O)C(=N1)C(=O)O)OCO3
+Iso.
+SMILES: CCN1C2=CC3=C(C=C2C(=O)C(=N1)C(=O)O)OCO3

 InChI: InChI=1S/C12H10N2O5/c1-2-14-7-4-9-8(18-5-19-9)3-6(7)11(15)10(13-14)12(16)17/h3-4H,2,5H2,1H3,(H,16,17)